Large deviations of the empirical flow for continuous time Markov chains: Abstract

 \section{Abstract}

-We consider a continuous time Markov chain on a countable (finite or infinite) state space and prove a joint large deviation principle for the empirical measure and the empirical flow, which accounts for the total number of jumps between pairs of states.
-We give a direct proof using tilting and an undirect one by contraction from the empirical process.
+We consider a continuous time Markov chain on a countable state space and prove a joint large deviation principle for the empirical measure and the empirical flow, which accounts for the total number of jumps between pairs of states.
+We give a direct proof using tilting and an indirect one by contraction from the empirical process.